Visaging/Pulse-Flight-Controller/README.md

 2.  **Beatbox:** A personal touch (look at the silkscreen artwork on the top layer).

 ## Overview
-Visage Pulse is a completely custom flight controller that was created from the ground up.
+Pulse is a completely custom flight controller that was created from the ground up.
 I designed the whole stack myself to truly understand how a drone works, from the low-level motor mixing logic to the physics of the gyroscope, even though it would have been simpler to simply rely on off-the-shelf hardware and Betaflight.
 The custom PCB designs and the particular STM32 firmware I wrote to make the silicon work are both included in this repository, which acts as documentation for that process.

 ## Hardware Stack
 * **MCU:** **STM32F405RGT6** - Chosen because it's a beast at math and has enough pins for everything.